bitovi/bitops/docs/operations-repo-structure.md

 # Operations Repo Structure
-Bitops expects an operations repo to be in the following structure
+BitOps expects an operations repo to be in the following structure
 ```
 ├── production-serviceA
 │   ├── ansible